Are you being called by Bath Credit Services?* Here's what you need to know.

 Alleged Violations against Bath Credit Services

-According to PACER, on May 16, 2013, Bath Credit Services sent a collection letter to Florida resident Jean Nowicki demanding $1,457.50 for an alleged utility debt.
+According to PACER, on May 16, 2013, Bath Credit Services sent a collection letter to a Florida resident demanding $1,457.50 for an alleged utility debt.
 The letter stated in part that any dispute had to be submitted in writing within 30 days, but document itself was undated.

-Feeling harassed by Bath Credit Services, Ms. Nowicki hired a consumer attorney and sued the company for allegedly violating the FDCPA by making her dispute rights unclear.
+Feeling harassed by Bath Credit Services, the resident hired a consumer attorney and sued the company for allegedly violating the FDCPA by making her dispute rights unclear.

 The matter was later settled.